kjames1a/startup/notes.md

 ## Service

 I did not do much research on my third party and thought it implemented everything that I wanted.
 When adding new third parties for the future, I plan on doing more research to make sure that the third party has all features needed.
 Following the Simon Service was helpful as I was able to see more what the code was doing and how to use apis and fetchs.

+## Database
+When finding a MongoDB database, the property names used must match the field names defined in the schema.